-The Pcp-Combine tool sums accumulated precipitation from several GRIB files into a single NetCDF file containing the desired accumulation period.
-The user may choose to: (1) sum the model accumulations to match the observation accumulation period, (2) sum the observation accumulations to match the model accumulation period, or (3) sum both the model and observation accumulations to some new period desired for verification.
+The user may choose to: (1) combine the model accumulations to match the observation accumulation period, (2) combine the observation accumulations to match the model accumulation period, or (3) combine both the model and observation accumulations to some new period desired for verification.
 In performing this summation, the user may not specify an accumulation interval smaller than the accumulation period in the GRIB files.
 However, if the input model and observation GRIB files already contain accumulated precipitation with the same desired accumulation period, then pcp\combine need not be run.
 Each time the Pcp-Combine tool is called, a NetCDF file is written containing the requested accumulation period.